 (2) However, any information or answer given by an individual in compliance with such a direction is not admissible in evidence against the individual in proceedings under Part 2 Division 6 or in criminal proceedings other than proceedings for perjury or for an offence under section 49.

-[Section 43 inserted by No. 38 of 2011 s.
+[Section 43 inserted: No. 38 of 2011 s.
 26.]

 44. Evidence Act 1906 not affected